Uday Hussein: Torture of Iraqi athletes

-Ammo Baba, who coached teams who won 18 tournaments and participated thrice in the Olympic Games, said the punishment that Uday imposed on the players had destroyed their athletic abilities.
-Baba noted that half of the Iraqi athletes had left the country, and many of them pretended to be sick before the games against strong competitors.
-Baba said that Uday had destroyed the national team, adding that they played worse after being arrested.
-Baba said he told his friends that if he died suddenly, they would know the reason.
-However, some people claim that these stories are exaggerated.
-Maad Ibrahim Hamid, assistant coach of the national football team, said that Uday was giving the players financial rewards for victory and threatening them with imprisonment in the event of defeat.
-Hamid said that the athletes were not subjected to torture, but some were arrested for immoral behaviour, including adultery and addiction to alcohol, as well as for playing poorly.
-Ahmed Radhi, one of the most famous football players in Iraq, said that after he was not willing to join the newly-founded Al-Rasheed club, he was kidnapped at midnight by Uday's men, beaten and accused of harassment.
-Then, he accepted Uday's offer because of death threats.
-Another Iraqi international footballer, Saad Qais, said that Uday was angry with him because he was sent off in a match against Turkmenistan in 1997.
-The "discipline" operation was carried out by jailers known as "teachers" in a closed section of the Radwaniyah detention facility for athletes and journalists.
-He said, "Uday established the Rashid team and forced the best Iraqi players to play in it, and forced me to leave my beloved team, and he honored us with gifts after every win, but he also punished us after every loss."
+Ammo Baba, whose football teams won 18 tournaments and participated in three Olympics, said that Uday's punishment destroyed players' athletic abilities.
+Baba said that half of the Iraqi athletes had left the country, and many had feigned illness before playing against strong competitors; he reportedly told his friends that if he died suddenly, they would know the reason.
+Maad Ibrahim Hamid, assistant coach of the national football team, said that Uday rewarded players financially for winning and threatened them with imprisonment if they lost.
+According to Hamid, athletes were not tortured; they were arrested for immoral behaviour, (including adultery and addiction to alcohol) and for playing poorly.
+Ahmed Radhi said that after he was unwilling to join the new Al-Rasheed club, he was kidnapped at midnight by Uday's men, beaten and accused of harassment; he accepted Uday's offer when he was threatened with death.
+International footballer Saad Qais said that Uday was angry with him because he was sent off during a 1997 match against Turkmenistan.
+His "discipline" was administered by jailers (known as "teachers") in a closed section of a detention facility for athletes and journalists in Radwaniyah Palace.
+According to Qais, "Uday established the Rashid team and forced the best Iraqi players to play in it, and forced me to leave my beloved team, and he honored us with gifts after every win, but he also punished us after every loss."